acdh-oeaw/arche-oaipmh/README.md

 * run `composer update`
     * of course make sure you have `composer` first
 * rename `config.ini.inc` to `config.ini`
-* update `config.ini` content
+* update `config.ini` settings
-    * read the comments - information on describing metadata formats is provided there (as well as examples)
+    * read the comments - information on describing metadata formats is provided there
 * deploy as a normal PHP website

 # Unsupported features